‘Arrogance,’ ‘a ploy,’ 'bold’: Here’s what officials are saying about Facebook’s Libra

 Here’s a roundup of what officials at home and abroad are saying about Facebook’s Libra:

 "Facebook is asking people to trust them with their hard-earned paychecks.
 It takes a breathtaking amount of arrogance to look at that track record and think, you know what we really ought to do next?
-Let’s run our own bank and our own for-profit version of the Federal Reserve for the world,” said Sen. Sherrod Brown (D-Ohio).
+Let’s run our own bank and our own for-profit version of the Federal Reserve for the world,” Sen. Sherrod Brown (D-Ohio) said.

 “Facebook has data on billions of people and has repeatedly shown a disregard for the protection and careful use of this data.
-With the announcement that it plans to create a cryptocurrency, Facebook is continuing its unchecked expansion and extending its reach into the lives of its users,” said Rep. Maxine Waters (D-Calif.).
+With the announcement that it plans to create a cryptocurrency, Facebook is continuing its unchecked expansion and extending its reach into the lives of its users,” Rep. Maxine Waters (D-Calif.) said.

 “Because Facebook is already in the hands of over a quarter of the world’s population, it is imperative that Facebook and its partners immediately cease implementation plans until regulators and Congress have an opportunity to examine these issues and take action,” according to a letter from five Democratic House leaders.

 “To strangle this baby in the crib is premature.
-I think we should be exploring this and considering the benefits and concerns,” said Sen. Patrick J. Toomey (R-Pa.).
+I think we should be exploring this and considering the benefits and concerns,” Sen. Patrick J. Toomey (R-Pa.) said.

-“I don’t trust Facebook . . .
-Instead of cleaning up your house, you are starting a new business model,” said Sen. Martha McSally (R-Ariz.).
+“I don’t trust Facebook. . . .
+Instead of cleaning up your house, you are starting a new business model,” Sen. Martha McSally (R-Ariz.) said.

 “The size of Facebook’s network means it could be essentially, immediately and systemically important,” said Federal Reserve Chair Jerome H. Powell in testimony before the House Financial Services Committee.